agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 ]
  */
 ```
-To each not existing Items a reference will be hold.
+To each not existing Items, a reference will be held.
 This reference allows AgileTs to add the Item to the Group `output`
-and trigger a rerender on all subscribed UI-Components whenever the missing Item get collected.
+and trigger a rerender on all subscribed UI-Components whenever the missing Item gets collected.

 ### 📭 Props